Cancer types

 Stomach cancer

-Stomach cancer, commonest in men over 50, doesn’t always have symptoms.
-You might reduce your risk of stomach cancer by making changes to your diet.
+Stomach cancer, most common in males over 50, doesn't always have symptoms.
+Reduce your risk of stomach cancer by making changes to your diet.

 Testicular cancer